SassanKermani/DB-Project/readme.md

 # list o shit
 - build a full crUD for about
-- build a full crUD for info
+- build a full cruD for info

 # Nameing convention